Astam Computer Centre

 7. Ves Raj Bastola and Sita Adhikari who were part of the core team who were there at every meeting, every setback, and helped see through the project to the end.

 “On our last day in Astam, a group of tourists visiting the village from the Capital Group in Dongcheng China chanced upon the school and the newly completed Computer Centre.
-After some discussion about the purpose of the project and seeing the students using the computers for the first time, they donated US$1,000 on the spot to go towards equipment for the Centre.
+After some discussion about the purpose of the project and seeing the students using the computers for the first time, they donated US$1,000 cash on the spot to go towards equipment for the Centre.